-misoprostol online no prescription I sneered at the tactics people resorted to in the name of collecting for charity.
+I sneered at the tactics people resorted to in the name of collecting for charity.
 I turned away trying to engross myself in the latest app in my phone.
-In today’s time these gadgets at our fingertips keep us occupied every moment.
+In today’s time all these gadgets at our fingertips keep us occupied every moment.
 No one seems to be alone.
 Yet everyone is quite lonely.

 I soon found myself glancing at the duo again and again.
 It was fun to watch people’s reactions to those two.
 Some were passing by with astonished looks.
 Some were sneering at them like I first did.
 And some just moved along oblivious to their efforts to connect.
-Occasionally a person would come who would actually pause, shrug his shoulders and hug them.
+Occasionally a person would come who would actually give a shrug and hug them.
 Then leave with a smile.
 By and by, the number of people who hugged them grew.

 Warmth coming out of love… love for a stranger?